amartinsec/BadBird-C2/README.md

 ## Disclaimer
 This is meant for research purposes only.
 I made this very late at night out of my own curiosity.

 Your actions are your responsibility so be responsible.
-Thinkst is an amazing platform that provides the canarytokens.org platform for free and I'd recommend you researching more into the company if you are unfamiliar.
+Thinkst is an amazing platform that provides the canarytokens.org platform for free, and I'd recommend researching more if you are unfamiliar.